mpiecka/metalcode/README.md

 ## Input
 We describe several data files in this section of the documentation.
 As column separation, we use spaces between values.
 Furthermore, isochrone grids are required for the code to run.
 The included grids (logAge=6.6..10.0, Z=0.005..0.040, delta_logAge=0.1, delta_Z=0.005) are for the three photometric systems described below.
 The isochrones should be included in the main folder, the other files (described below) should be located in the `clusters` folder.

-On the input, user must provide a file containing the list of clusters together with additional parameters.
-The structure of the file adheres to the following format (the first line of the file is skipped on loading):
+On the input (before the code is executed), the user must provide a file containing the list of clusters together with additional parameters (`\_complete.txt` in `clusters` folder).
+The structure of this file adheres to the following format (the first line of the file is skipped on loading):

 ```
 CLUSTER_NAME   GAL_LATITUDE_deg   PARALLAX_mas   DISTANCE_pc   E(B-V)_mag